GlobalFinPrint/video_stitching/README.md

 To build:
 1. Create a python 3.5+ virtual environment
-2. `pip install -r requirements.txt`
+2. Activate the environment and `pip install -r requirements.txt` from the project root
-3. Assure that the Ffmpeg libraries and executable are in the /lib/ directory (these can be found here:  http://ffmpeg.zeranoe.com/builds/)
+3. If FFmpeg is being used, assure that its libraries and executable are in the /lib/ directory (these can be found here:  http://ffmpeg.zeranoe.com/builds/)
 4. `python setup.py build_exe`